E_1-degeneration of the irregular Hodge filtration (with an appendix by Morihiko Saito): Introduction

 Taking the opportunity of the recently defined notion of polarized twistor $\cD$\nobreakdash-module, the second author has extended in \cite{Bibi08} the construction of Deligne, and shown the $E_1$-degeneration property correspondingly, for the case where $(V,{}^V\!\nabla)$ underlies a variation of polarized complex Hodge structure on the curve~$U$.

 On the other hand, the third author has extended in \cite{Yu12} the construction of such a filtration in higher dimensions for $(V,{}^V\!\nabla)=(\cO_U,\rd)$ and any regular function $f:U\to\Afu$, by using a projectivization of $U$ with a normal crossing divisor~$D$ at infinity.
-He succeeded to prove the degeneration at $E_1$ in various special cases.\marginpars{Reference for motiva\-tions to the intro of \cite{Yu12} deleted, since motivations are detailed below}
+He succeeded to prove the degeneration at $E_1$ in various special cases.

 It is then a natural question to ask whether or not the generalized Deligne filtration as defined by Yu has the property that the induced spectral sequence on the hypercohomology of the twisted de Rham complex degenerates in $E_1$.